Your mission, if you choose to accept, is to get more leafy greens into your daily meals.

 Sometimes, though, it can hamper our creativity and ability to think outside the box.
-For example, I encouraged my mom to include artichokes more in my dad’s anti-cancer diet, along with greens of any kind.
+For example, I encouraged my mom to include artichokes more in my dad’s anti-cancer diet, along with greens of any kind (but especially the leafy greens).
 She was a trooper about it and looked up some artichoke recipes to use up the huge Costco-sized jar I left with her.

 Unfortunately, the recipes were a bust.
 Too lemony, too crunchy, too whatever for my dad to enjoy it.
 She froze the rest of the artichokes and hoped to include them in something, someday.
 But the nail was already going into the coffin of artichokes to be sure.

 When they visited for the weekend, I used nearly a whole huge jar of artichokes in 2-3 meals, and Dad wasn’t any the wiser.